 Jack Mitchener is Dean of the Atlanta chapter of the American Guild of Organists.
 He also has served as Dean of the Winston-Salem chapter, executive board member of the Cleveland and Rochester chapters and as a member of the National Committee on Professional Education.
 He also served for several years as President of the Board of Trustees of the Moravian Music Foundation.

 David Fishburn served as the Cathedral's associate organist-choirmaster 1986-2018, and was made Organist Emeritus by the Cathedral Chapter upon his retirement in August 2018.
 He previously served other parishes in Atlanta, as well as in Lancaster and Philadelphia, Pennsylvania.
 He is a graduate of Elizabethtown College in Pennsylvania, and completed additional organ study with Dr. Robert Clippinger in Harrisburg.
-He has performed with the cathedral choirs in Washington, DC, San Antonio, New York City, Los Angeles, and Charleston, South Carolina, as well as in England at Westminster Abbey and the cathedrals in York, Coventry, and Winchester, and at St. Patrick's Cathedral in Dublin.
+He has performed with the cathedral choirs in Washington DC, San Antonio, New York City, Los Angeles, and Charleston, and in England at Westminster Abbey, St Paul's Cathedral, and the cathedrals in Canterbury, York, Coventry, Salisbury, and Winchester, as well as at St. Patrick's Cathedral in Dublin, Ireland.